 - Text FOOD to 77177 to join the fight to end hunger in America or learn more at TakePart.com.

 We hope this powerful documentary moves you to take action and be a part of the solution to end hunger in Colorado and throughout America.

-The summit would not have been possible without the attendees as well as the generous support of our sponsors, speakers, moderators, panelists, volunteers, staff and countless others.
-A special thank you to our presenting sponsor, Walmart; the social hour sponsor, Craftworks Foundation; and our food bank partners, Care and Share Food Bank, Food Bank of the Rockies, Food Bank for Larimer County, Weld Food Bank and Community Food Share.
+The Summit would not have been possible without the attendees as well as the generous support of session leaders, panelists, speakers, volunteers, staff and countless others.
+A special thank you to this year’s sponsors, listed below.